canvace/canvace.github.com/tutorials/pathfinding.md

 In order for the A\* algorithm to find a path, we need a representation of the stage map as a graph where each tile is a node, and an edge exists between two tiles when they are adjacent in the map.
 The `findPath()` method of `Canvace.Astar` requires a `Canvace.Astar.Node` object which contains all the needed graph information.
 The `getGraphNode()` method takes the current position and the desired destination, and returns such object.
 The layer needs to be passed only once, as the graph stored inside Canvace allows no connections between tiles on different layers.

 When no path exists, `findPath()` returns NULL.
 Otherwise, it returns an array of (i, j) pairs, each containing the map coordinates of a non-solid tile.
-Concatenating all these tiles together in the same order as they appear in the array, we get the computed path (including the starting tile).
+Concatenating all these tiles together in the same order as they appear in the array, we get the computed path (starting tile excluded).

 {% highlight javascript %}
     this.interpolationStep = function(duration) {